 305 4 St., 403-823-3318, bernieandtheboys.com

 Located just outside of Drumheller in Wayne, the Last Chance Saloon has more than 100 years of history under its belt.
 The restaurant celebrated its centennial in 2013 — it opened in 1913 and serviced the area’s coal miners.
 Today, Last Chance Saloon serves a range of burgers, sandwiches and plenty of deep fried, shareable dishes.
-And the venue frequently hosts live music, too.
 You can also stay in a themed room in the Rosedeer Hotel next door from $65 per night.

 First things first: this is not a race.
 It’s a chance for cyclists to test their endurance and admire the picturesque Badlands from the seat of a bicycle.
 The bike route starts just a little east of the World’s Largest Dinosaur and goes along North Dinosaur Trail, past the Royal Tyrell Museum and even includes a ride on the Bleriot ferry over the Red Deer River.
-If you’re new to cycling, choose to participate in the 50 kilometre route.
+Cyclers can choose to participate in the 50, 75, 100 or 140 kilometre route.
 If you’re up for a real challenge, do the full gran fondo distance — that’s 160 kilometres.
 Whichever distance you choose, you’ll see hoodoos, you’ll see vistas and you’ll see a lot of (plastic) dinosaurs.
-Registration in June starts at $150.
+COVID-19 has delayed the 10th anniversary ride to 2021, but you can register (and start training) now, starting at $100 for the 50 km route.

 Start and finish at Badlands Community Facility, 80 Veterans Way, granfondobadlands.ca

 This is an award-winning cultural experience — it was named one of the top 100 events in North America by the American Bus Association in 2014.
 It brings the 2,000-year-old story of Jesus Christ’s life, death and resurrection to the Badlands.
 And it’s big.
 Really big.
 It’s performed on Canada’s largest outdoor theatre stage (it’s 30 acres) and includes more than 200 volunteer actors and farm animals.
-This year marks the play’s 24th season.
-Adult tickets start at $50.
+While 2020 marks a year off due to COVID-19 restrictions, tickets are already on sale for 2021 starting at $59 for adults.

 605 17 St. S.W., 403-823-2001, canadianpassionplay.com

 Located a little over 20 minutes outside of Drumheller in Rosebud, the Rosebud Theatre is well worth a stop if you’re in this area already.
 The theatre started at the Rosebud School of the Arts in the 1970s and the Rosebud Theatre grew out of the Rosebud Historical Music Theatre program that the school launched in 1983.
-The theatre stages seven shows each year.
-This summer, it is staging Joseph and the Amazing Technicolour Dreamcoat and The Amish Project.
+During the summer off in 2020, the theatre is continuing to offer weekend take away meals, plus live streamed performances through their Rosebud: The Homestage Tour series on Facebook.
+Full productions are expected to return to the historic stage in the fall.
 Ticket prices vary.

 102 Railway Ave., 403-677-2001, rosebudtheatre.com